 It has been several years since that November morning, an experience that resulted in several health-promoting outcomes.
 I now own three acoustic guitars (two dreadnoughts, one nylon string guitar) and an Epiphone Les Paul electric guitar.
 I have had the pleasure of jamming with a friend from work.
 I’ve also have had the pleasure of seeing my interest in the guitar spark a growing interest in my first and second born.

 My oldest son, who just turned eight, has a youth-size acoustic guitar and a full-size Stratocaster-like electric, starter guitar.
-My six-year-old son (mentioned in a previous post) also has these two types of guitars.
-We’ll see if my third boy, who’s barely a toddler, jumps on the music bandwagon.
+My six-year-old son (mentioned in a previous post) has these two guitars as well.
+We’ll see if my third boy, barely a toddler, jumps on the music bandwagon.
 His interest in banging small drums is certainly a positive sign 🙂

 One exciting health-promoting outcome of this experience is that my sons and I have jam sessions.
 It is indeed a great way to bond with them.
 I enjoy seeing their eyes light up when they plug in their electric guitar and turn up their amplifier.
 They, of course, have much to learn on guitar but will certainly know much more by the time they’re my age if they continue to play.
 I anticipate that, with guitar lessons, their guitar skills will be far more advanced by adulthood compared to my current skill set.

 Altogether, my guitar playing provides me with a sense of satisfaction.
-It is certainly a health-promoting way to stimulate the brain and engage in an fulfilling past time.
-According to the faculty at the Hugh A. Glauser School of Music at Kent State University, learning a musical instrument offers many benefits, including the strengthening of neural connections in the brain, building intellectual curiosity, fine tuning auditory skills, and developing creative thinking.
+It is certainly a health-promoting way to stimulate the brain and engage in a fulfilling past time.
+According to the faculty at the Hugh A. Glauser School of Music at Kent State University, learning a musical instrument offers many benefits, including the strengthening of neural connections in the brain, building intellectual curiosity, fine-tuning auditory skills, and developing creative thinking.

 Putting Age Aside